 Explaining exactly what I disagree with and why would lead to a long post that is unnecessary.

 I'm well aware of what are hagiographies.
 But he goes from 88 to 8 while I find we have a lot in the middle.

 I won't discuss his honesty and sincerity, since I don't know the fellow that well.
 I'm talking about what he says, not about him as a person, although I wouldn't choose him as a close friend because of some attitudes he had in the past (not against me personally).
 Pretty ugly, IMO, and not suitable to a Dharma teacher.

 Now, I think his version of the Buddhadharma is worthless bullshit.
 That's all.
 That crap doesn't even have mundane value, if you ask me.
 Better CBT if one has issues to deal with instead of that pseudo Dharma.

 Anyway, I'm sure there's people who like it.
 Some also like Batchelor and others.
 This doesn't mean I consider what they say valid and I'm pretty sure they don't give a damn about my considerations.

-Users browsing this forum: Astus and 23 guests
+Users browsing this forum: jeeprs, MSNbot Media and 6 guests